rush86999/handshake/README.md

 ## Scheduling that works for everyone

 Calendly works many scenarios but there is a strong critic about Calendly.
 It enforces the sender's availability onto the receiver.
 Try sending a Calendly link to your boss and see how it goes 😆.
 Some find this offensive for not respecting the receiver's availability.
 Handshake solves this by finding common availability for both sides and letting the receiver choose the best time that is convenient for them.
+Ofcourse, there's the good old fashioned booking links as well!

 ## Sponsored by [Atomic](https://www.atomiclife.app)